 Sub Ordinate CA Installation

-In order to install Sub Ordinate CA on Non-Trusted domain we have follow some manual export, Import and Certificate generation steps to complete
+To install Sub Ordinate CA on a Non-Trusted domain, we have followed some manual export, Import, and Certificate generation steps to complete.

-Note! – Non-Trusted Domain Sub-Ordinate CA will not get auto enroll for new Sub-Ordinate CA, you need to complete create new Req file from Sub-Ordinate CA and generate new certificate from ROOT CA then Import and start services for Sub-Ordinate CA.
+Note! – Non-Trusted Domain Sub-Ordinate CA will not get auto-enrolled for new Sub-Ordinate CA. You need to create a new Req file from Sub-Ordinate CA and generate a new certificate from ROOT CA, then Import and start services for Sub-Ordinate CA.

 Perquisites

-TCP/IP 80, 443 ports should allowed between ROOT CA and Sub-Ordinate CA servers
+TCP/IP 80, 443 ports should allow between ROOT CA and Sub-Ordinate CA servers

 C:\Windows\System32\certsrv\CertEnroll